labinthewild/LITW-study-templates/docs/7-ManageData.md

 The first two parameters are the input and output files, and the third one is a comma-separated list of data types you want to add to your CSV file.
 For instance, a typical call will also include the demographic information, which can be done by typing `study:demographics,study:data`.

 This script uses a Python Pandas trick to flatten down JSON to CSV, so you will need to install that library before using the script.
-The flattening process is well documented [HERE](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.io.json.json_normalize.html), so you might want to check it if you need to save more complex data structures and use this workflow to keep the data management more straightforward.
+The flattening process is well documented [HERE](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.io.json.json_normalize.html), so you might want to check it out if you need to save more complex data structures and use this workflow to keep the data management more straightforward.

 We hope this helps!
 If you find any bug, please let us know at our repository ToDo list.